Random Pokemon Picker

 Can I use it as a random starter Pokemon generator?

 You can type "starter" into the optional name filter and roll from Pokemon marked as starters in the local database.
-For stricter game-specific starter rules, use that roll as a prompt and apply your own challenge rules.
+For stricter game-specific starter rules, use the Starter Pokemon Picker to filter by generation, Grass, Fire, Water, or partner starter before rolling.